B.A.S.I.C. (The Basics album)

-B.A.S.I.C. is the fifth studio album by The Basics.
+B.A.S.I.C. is the fifth studio album by Australian band The Basics.
 It was released on 22 November 2019, and contains a variety of original songs written by the band, and cover versions from artists such as The Beatles and Chuck Berry.

-The album was recorded at The Barn, a converted studio at Wally De Backer's parents' farm in the Mornington Peninsula.
+The album was recorded at The Barn, a converted studio at Wally De Backer's parents' farm in the Mornington Peninsula in Victoria.
 The release was put together entirely by the band, including recording, production, mixing and presentation.

-The record was made available for purchase as a digital download (via the band's Bandcamp online store front) and limited edition CD, a vinyl record, and cassette tape formats.
+The record was made available for purchase as a digital download (via the band's Bandcamp online storefront) and limited edition CD, a vinyl record, and cassette tape formats.

 The album was launched with a one-off gig on 21 November 2019 at the Gershwin Room at Melbourne's Esplanade Hotel.

 The album had working titles of Faxing Zimbabwe and Game Over.